Dynamiq

 • GitHub — OAuth, with a checklist to trim the optional scopes before authorizing.

 • Databases — PostgreSQL, MySQL, Vertica, ClickHouse, and Trino take host, port, credentials, SSL/TLS settings, and an optional SSH tunnel.
-These support multiple connections (for example, staging and production), managed with the Manage button on the card.
+Give each instance a name (for example, staging and production) — once a database has at least one connection, its card switches to a Manage panel listing every named instance with Add connection, plus Edit and Remove on each row.

 Toggle it per conversation